-If negotiating your credit card rates does not help secure lower rates you might want to try a different approach.
+If negotiating your credit card rates does not help secure lower rates, you might want to try a different approach.
 You can shop around for the best deal for balance transfers.
 You can save a bundle of money by transferring a credit card balance to a card with a lower interest rate.
 However, you want to do your homework on this one as there can be extras that chip away at the savings.
-Make sure there are no extra fees such as an annual fee or balance transfer fee.
+Make sure there are no extra fees, such as an annual fee or balance transfer fee.
 These can really cut into what you’d be saving.
 Make sure to read all of the fine print!

-Of course we all know that it’s best to pay off your credit card’s full balance each month.
+Of course, we all know that it’s best to pay off your credit card’s full balance each month.
 This saves you from having to pay interest at all.
-But if you get yourself in a bind, like we all do from time to time, then pay often and pay electronically.
+But if you get yourself in a bind, as we all do from time to time, then pay often and pay electronically.
 Every day counts since interest is calculated on daily balances.
 By paying electronically, you get the payment to them much faster than mailing a check.
 This can ultimately translate into saving dollars on interest.

-In one way it can seem like it’s best to save your money until you can make a large payment on your credit card bill.
+In one way, it can seem like it’s best to save your money until you can make a large payment on your credit card bill.
 Actually, it’s not the best option.
-Even if you have just part of what you are planning on paying this month it is better to go ahead and pay it now.
-This might mean making multiple payments throughout the month but it’s okay.
-Each payment helps whittle down your balance and you want a lower balance each time interest is calculated.
+Even if you have just part of what you are planning on paying this month, it is better to go ahead and pay it now.
+This might mean making multiple payments throughout the month, but it’s okay.
+Each payment helps whittle down your balance, and you want a lower balance each time interest is calculated.
 Ideally, you could make a payment after each of your checks instead of making just one larger payment on the due date.